SanjidHossain/FoodLens.ai/README.md

 | roberta-base      | 0.040012      | 0.037279          |  98.4%           | 480 MB        |
 | distilrobera-base | 0.048786	    | 0.044740          |  98.3%           | 322 MB        |

-Since both model demonstrated similar results while distilrobera was more compact size-wise. `distilrobera-base` was selected.
+Since both models demonstrated similar results while distilrobera was more compact size-wise. `distilrobera-base` was selected.
 The F1 Score (Micro) = 72% and F1 Score (Macro) = 0.69%

 ### Image(Food-Detection)

-For the model selection of Image classification Model, `Resnet-50` model from HuggingFace Transformers was finetuned using Fastai and Blurr.
+For the model selection of the Image classification Model, `Resnet-50` model from HuggingFace Transformers was finetuned using Fastai and Blurr.
 The model training notebook can be viewed at `Notebooks\Food-Detection(Image)\Image.ipynb`

 #### Benchmarking
 | Model             | train_loss    | valid_loss        | error_rate	   | accuracy      |